christophmschaefer/miluphcuda/examples/giant_collisions/USAGE.md

 * Compare your results (e.g., visualized with Paraview) to the animations in `results/`, which show the interior structure of the colliding bodies (cut views) for various quantities.

-* You can also visualize the workings of the Collins plasticity model by running `results/plot_plastic_yielding.sh`.
+* For the *solid* example, you can also visualize the workings of the Collins plasticity model by running `results/plot_plastic_yielding.sh`.
 This produces plots for shear stress vs. pressure, including the respective yield limit curves.

 -----------------------------------------